How to apply

 The Committee reviews submissions that seek to access data held by the NSW Ministry of Health or Cancer Institute NSW for the purposes of research.

 The NSW PHSREC is a paperless Ethics Committee.
 Please do not submit paper copies of your application.
-Applicants must submit a copy of the submission checklist, Cover letter, HREA, Protocol, NSW Privacy Form, Peer Review Report and all other supporting documentation listed below via REGIS.
+Applicants must submit a copy of the Cover letter, HREA, Protocol, NSW Privacy Form, Peer Review Report and all other supporting documentation listed below via REGIS.

 Please be aware that REGIS – the new online system for submitting and managing ethics applications for all NSW Health HRECs – was rolled out across the state in 2018 and replaced Online Forms and AU Red.

 - Find more information about REGIS and what it will mean for researchers.